AAUW PETALUMA BRANCH

-3. The Gold Book (membership directory) is for use only by the membership and may not be used for recruiting or solicitation by outside organizations.
+3. The Gold Book (membership directory) is for use only by the membership and may not be used for recruiting or solicitation.

 a.
-Vouchers for reimbursement should be submitted to the finance vice-president within 30 days of the date the expense was incurred.
+Vouchers for reimbursement shall be submitted to the finance vice-president within 30 days of the date the expense was incurred.

 b.
 Receipts must accompany the voucher.
 A branch voucher can be found online at the branch webpage.